-If the Action is unsuccessful, CASL and LPF will not recover its costs (and there will be no cost to you).
+If the Action is unsuccessful, CASL and LPF will not recover their costs (and there will be no cost to you).

 How much will I receive if the action is successful?

-The plaintiffs in the Action are asking the Court to order ANZ and ASB to fully refund or credit the cost of borrowing (interest and fees) to affected borrowers, which the Banks were not legally entitled to charge or receive during the period which they breached their disclosure obligations under section 22 of the CCCFA.
+The plaintiffs in the Action are asking the Court to order ANZ and ASB to refund or credit the cost of borrowing (interest and fees), which the plaintiffs allege the Banks were not legally entitled to charge or receive during periods in which they were in breach of their disclosure obligations under section 22 of the CCCFA.

 It is important to understand that you would not be entitled to receive the total amount recovered.
-From that sum, the litigation funder funding the Action will deduct its Services Fee (which at first instance will be between 16% and 23.5%) and a share of the costs incurred in achieving a successful outcome (such as, for example, legal fees).
+If you opt in to the Class Action or CFOs are made, the litigation funders funding the Action will deduct the Services Fee and a share of the costs incurred in achieving a successful outcome (such as, for example, legal fees).

 How long is the legal action likely to take?

-It is expected that the Banking Class Action will proceed in two stages:
+It is expected that once Class Issues have been finally determined, the Banking Class Action will proceed in two stages: